amishagupta18/Airline_Database_Management/README.md

 ### Web UI Notes
 - All constraints are held and reflected in data entry.
 - If a new record is entered with a primary key that already exists, data entry will fail.
-- If a relationship is added and either primary keys do not exsist in respective table, data entry will fail
+- If a relationship is added and either primary keys do not exist in respective table, data entry will fail
 - If a one - to - one relationship is added and either Primary Keys already hold a relationship to a different record, data entry will fail.